 What is Vanilla Bourbon?

-Vanilla Bourbon is the fermented capsule fruits of orchids of the genus Vanilla Planifolia that grow in Madagascar.
+Vanilla Bourbon is the fermented capsule fruit of orchids of the genus Vanilla Planifolia that grow in Madagascar.
 The island of Madagascar and the island of Reunion are famous for their aromatic vanilla beans.
 However, the orchid plant originally comes from Mexico.
 Spanish seafarers brought them to Europe at the end of the 16th century, where they quickly established themselves as a popular spice.
 They were very popular for the preparation of aromatic drinking chocolates and later also for flavoring tobacco.

 In the 19th century, the French and Dutch brought this orchid plant to their colonies.
 Around 1840, the French developed a method on the island of Reunion to fertilize the flowers of this orchid species Manuel.
 The first bourbon vanilla beans were born.